callstack/reassure/.changeset/friendly-masks-suffer.md

 '@reassure/reassure-compare': patch
 ---

+Merge (remove) `ressure compare` with `reassure measure`.
+Performance comparison will be generated automatically when baseline file already exists when running `measure`.
+You can disable that output by specifying `--no-compare` option for `measure` command.

-Automatically output `reassure compare` after running `reassure measure` if baseline performance file already exists.
-Also sets `reassure` default command as alias to `reassure measure`
+Also set `reassure` default command as alias to `reassure measure`, so now you can run `reassure` instead of `reassure measure`.